cchitsiang/awesome-stars/topics.md

 - [codenotary/immudb](https://github.com/codenotary/immudb) - immudb - immutable database based on zero trust, SQL and Key-Value, tamperproof, data change history
 - [authorizerdev/authorizer](https://github.com/authorizerdev/authorizer) - Your data, your control.
 Fully open source, authentication and authorization.
 No lock-ins.
 Deployment in Railway in 120 seconds || Spin a docker image as a micro-service in your infra.
 Built in login
 - [datafuselabs/databend](https://github.com/datafuselabs/databend) - A powerful cloud data warehouse.
 Built for elasticity and efficiency.
 Free and open.
 Also available in the cloud: https://app.databend.com
-- [bytebase/bytebase](https://github.com/bytebase/bytebase) - Safe database schema change and version control for DevOps teams. https://www.bytebase.com
+- [bytebase/bytebase](https://github.com/bytebase/bytebase) - Database CI/CD for DevOps teams. https://www.bytebase.com
 - [golang-migrate/migrate](https://github.com/golang-migrate/migrate) - Database migrations.
 CLI and Golang library.
 - [dolthub/dolt](https://github.com/dolthub/dolt) - Dolt – Git for Data
 - [MaterializeInc/materialize](https://github.com/MaterializeInc/materialize) - The Fastest Way to Build the Fastest Data Products.
 Build data-intensive applications and services in SQL — without pipelines or caches — using materialized views that are always up-to-date.